lucho1/AGPEngine/README.md

 # AGPEngine
- Little rendering engine for Advanced Graphics Programming (AGP) subject
+ Little rendering engine for Advanced Graphics Programming (AGP) subject of the Bachelor Degree in Videogames Design & Development at CITM, UPC.

+ Made by Lucho Suaya.